Sebbito/ginst/README.md

 ## Troubleshooting

-Q: The programm doesn't start with the error:
+Q: The program doesn't start with the error:

 `Could not parse json file.
 Maybe you forgot a comma somewhere?`